UmbrellaSansan/umbrellasansan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi there!👋 I am currently a fourth-year undergraduate student of the School of Mathematics of <a href="https://www.ustc.edu.cn">University of Science and Technology of China</a> and also a visiting student in <a href="https://nus.edu.sg">National University of Singapore</a> under the supervision of <a href="https://hanzhangqin.com">Prof. Hanzhang Qin</a>.
+Hi there! 👋 I am currently a fourth-year undergraduate student of the School of Mathematics of <a href="https://www.ustc.edu.cn">University of Science and Technology of China</a> and also a visiting student in <a href="https://nus.edu.sg">National University of Singapore</a> under the supervision of <a href="https://hanzhangqin.com">Prof. Hanzhang Qin</a>.

 My research interest includes optimization and operations research.
 I'm currently working on projects related to Smart Predict-then-Optimize and Large Language Models (LLMs).

 # 🔥 News
-- I'm actively applying for PhD positions for 2025!😼
+- I'm actively applying for PhD positions for 2025! 😼

 # 📝 Preprints and Working Papers